dydxprotocol/v4-chain/indexer/packages/notifications/README.md

-# Example Package
+# Notifications

-Example package to be used as a template for all packages.
+Notification package to create and send push notifications